coopyey/personal-site/content/plants.md

 ## St. John's Wort
 **Latin Name:** *Hypericum perforatum* \
 **Planted:** April 7, 2024 \
+**Sprouted:** April 20, 2024 \
 **Type:** Soil sow in grow tray on heating pad \
 I currently have four cells I am attempting to germinate.
 I have attempted these in the past and have not had luck with them, but we do not get anywhere by giving up!
-This is my second attempt at these.
-These plants are said to have great medicinal properties, so I'd love to get these sprouted and growing, but they are finicky with temperature and soil moisture.
-I have previously attempted to sow these hydroponically but struggled to keep the water at a high enough tempreature to encourage germination, so I have switched to soil sowing in a self-watering grow tray.
+This is my second attempt at these and it's paid off. :> As of time of publishing, I have one cell that has a sprout.

 ## Edible Chrysanthemum (Tong Hao)
 **Latin Name:** *Chrysanthemum coronarium* -> *Glebionis coronaria* \
 **Planted:** April 13, 2024 \
 **Sprouted:** April 16, 2024 \
 **Type:** Soil sow in grow tray on heating pad \
 I currently have four cells that I am attempting to germinate.
 Three of four cells have cotyledons popping up and are flourishing!
-I have a friend who will likely take at least one of these plants once large enough. :>
+I have a friend who will likely take at least one of these plants once large enough. :> All of the seeds are sprouting and I'm having to keep pulling out extra sprouts to ensure hardy young plants - a problem I've never had before!
+I am <i>super</i> excited for these.

 ## Catnip
 **Latin Name:** *Nepeta cataria* \